DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Methodology

 where the coefficients $\lambda_3$ and $\lambda_4$ balance the contribution of $\mathcal{L}_{global}$ and $\mathcal{L}_{local}$ in $\mathcal{L}_{physics}$.
 We now explain the formulation of $\mathcal{L}_{global}$ and $\mathcal{L}_{local}$.

 \paragraph{Global-level Regularization.}

-Global mass conservation considers the entire target catchment as the control volume.
+Global mass conservation considers the entire target catchment as the control volume $CV$.
 We define the global mass conservation loss as follows (Eq. \ref{eq:global-mass-loss}):

 where $\Delta V_i^t = V_{i}^{t+1} - V_{i}^t$ is the change in volume at node $i$ from the current timestep $t$ to the next timestep $t+1$ and $\Delta t$ is the temporal resolution between consecutive timesteps.
-The regularization term is based on the absolute value of the mass balance residual, resulting in a well-defined convex objective for gradient-based optimization.
-The minimum $\mathcal{L}_{global} = 0$ corresponds to perfect conservation.
+The regularization term is based on the absolute value of the mass balance residual, resulting in a well-defined convex objective ($\mathcal{L}_{global} = 0$) for gradient-based optimization.
 Notably, this form of regularization is only applied to node volume predictions $V$ as the other variables $\vec{Q}_{in}$, $\vec{Q}_{out}$ and $R$ are given to the model as boundary conditions.

 \paragraph{Local-level Regularization.}